 Sugarcane aphid, which is a new severe pest of sorghum, may occur on corn but normally does not build up to damaging levels on corn.
+Transform WG and Sivanto prime are not labeled for aphid control in corn.

 Corn earworm and Fall armyworm larvae feed on developing kernels in corn ears.
 Corn earworm feeding damage usually is confined to the tips of the ears on non-Bt plants.
 Several small larvae may infest an ear, but because larvae are cannibalistic, usually only one or two larvae complete development per ear.
 Corn earworm feeding activity tends to open up the husks, which provides entry for kernel diseases and secondary insects such as sap beetles.
 In on-time plantings, infestations usually are low <50% of ears, but can reach 50% to 100% of ears in some years.
 Yield loss from one larva per ear generally is about 3 to 4%.
 Later plantings have greater infestations than earlier planting, with infestations usually being more than 90% infested ears and often having more than one larva per ear, so yield loss may exceed 4%.
 Fall armyworm damage in the ear is similar to corn earworm but several fall armyworms may complete development in a single ear.
 Therefore, damage during fall armyworm outbreaks can be much more severe than by corn earworm.
 Early-planted corn escapes ear infestation by fall armyworm.